joipolloi/json-validation-bundle/README.md

 ### Invalid JSON passed to request

-*and request and exception listeners enabled*
+*request and exception listeners enabled*
 ```json
 {
     "detail": "There was a problem with the JSON that was sent with the request",